Clatter is a specialty coffee shop and espresso bar in Frostburg, MD.

 In April, 2019 we finished the kitchen.
 By that time, we really needed more space: both for guests and for performances: musicians had been playing in the corner all this time and we were eager to offer a better space.
 In busy times, guests might not be able to find a seat.
 So we were excited to open the up an additional room, to be both additional seating and a killer listening room for music.
 Stephen Manger had done all the design and almost all of the construction from the very beginning.
 Now it was done, and it was beautiful.

 We set to work making use of all of it.
 By that time, Josh had moved on to open Allegania in Cumberland.
 The kitchen came into the hands of Steve Sullivan, who had been a steady presence within the food program through all its big changes.
-Parker, a relatively new barista, was affirmed by his peers as the manager for the coffee/bar program.
+Parker, a barista relatively new to Clatter, was affirmed by his peers as the manager for the coffee/bar program.
 We also started scheduling the stage, focusing on original or old music of any kind that seemed to have life in it.
 That’s pretty much where we are as I write this.

 Clatter is still figuring itself out.
 But we know we’re a crew that wants to contribute to the good of the town we’re in.
 We want to feel good about what we’re doing, and do something where giving-a-darn is valued.
 As a general rubric, we want to do good work and be valuable in the areas of Coffee, Cookin’, Culture, and Community.